likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 # for i in 1 2 3 ; do ansible -b -i inventory -m shell -a "systemctl stop ceph-radosgw@rgw.ceph${i}.service" ceph${i}; done
 ```

-> NOTE: All RGW services **SHOULD BE STOPPED** before following this procedure to create realms, zone groups and zones.
+> NOTE: All RGW services *SHOULD BE STOPPED* before following this procedure to create realms, zone groups and zones.
-More info can be found in the [Red Hat Ceph Storage Object Gateway Guide For RHEL](https://access.redhat.com/documentation/en-us/red_hat_ceph_storage/3/html-single/object_gateway_guide_for_red_hat_enterprise_linux/index)

 Prepare multi-site environment.
 Define and export variables, here we export all the variables we are going to need during the configuration of the realm, zone group and zones;
 Our master zone is going to be DC1 and the secondary DC2.

 ```
 export REALM="summitlab"
 export ZONEGROUP="production"